 I decided to take a little bit different spin on my usual vegetable soup.
-Went for a hike today and was just in the mood for a heartwarming vegetable soup.
 I did use chicken stock but you can certainly keep this completely vegetarian with vegetable stock.
 Play around with it and use whatever ingredients you like and whatever vegetables and stock suit your tastes best.
-This was delicious and heartwarming, I ate some and froze the rest for another time.
+This was delicious and heartwarming, we ate some and froze the rest for another time.
 This should stay frozen for about 3 months in freezer.
 When you defrost you’ll thin out with a little stock while heating it up.
 Enjoy!

 2 tablespoons olive oil